databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 `prediction_type` - either "regressor" or "classifier"

-`df` - Dataframe that will be used for feature importance algorithm
+`dataframe` - Dataframe that will be used for feature importance algorithm

 `cutoff_value` - threshold value for feature importance algorithm